jeffswartz/opentok-node/sample/Archiving/README.md

 3. Open http://localhost:3000/participant in a browser.
 (You may want to disable your computer speaker.)

 3. Open http://localhost:3000/host in another browser tab.
-Click the * Start Archive * button.
+Click the *Start Archive* button.

-4. After 10 seconds, allow access to screensharing in the host.
+4. After 10 seconds, allow access to screen sharing in the host.

 5. Click the Toggle Layout button a couple of times.